rework-space-com/terraform-provider-freeipa/docs/resources/sudo_cmdgroup_membership.md

 ---
 page_title: "freeipa_sudo_cmdgroup_membership Resource - freeipa"
 description: |-
-  FreeIPA Sudo command group membership resource
+  FreeIPA Sudo command group membership resource.
+  Adding a member that already exist in FreeIPA will result in a warning but the member will be added to the state.
 ---

 # freeipa_sudo_cmdgroup_membership (Resource)